Kamal-Singh22/Find-the-First-Missing-Positive/README.md

 After rearranging, we scan the array again to find the first position i such that nums[i] != i + 1.
 That’s the missing number.

-This approach ensures O(n) time and uses only constant space.
+This approach ensures O(n) time and uses only constant space.....